-Accounts Receivable Factoring is a form of asset-based financing and is the process of selling commercial accounts receivables by a business in order to obtain immediate cash payment of the accounts before their actual due date.
+Accounts Receivable Factoring is a form of asset-based financing.
+AR Financing is the process of selling commercial accounts receivables by a business to obtain immediate cash payment of the accounts before their actual due date.

-Accounts Receivable factoring differs from borrowing in, the accounts receivables are actually sold rather than merely offered as collateral.
-The net result is that your company can convert its receivables into immediate operating cash so that you will not have to wait 30, 60, 90 days or more for your customers to pay.
+Accounts Receivable factoring differs from borrowing.
+The accounts receivables are sold rather than merely offered as collateral.
+The net result is that your company can convert its receivables into immediate operating cash.
+You will not have to wait 30, 60, 90 days or more for your customers to pay.
 This process places the time, cost, and effort of a collection into the hands of a funding company, allowing you the time to concentrate on what you do best – run your company.
-Your company receives the cash it needs, when it needs it, so that you may best manage your business.
+Your company receives the cash it needs when it needs it, so that you may best manage your business.

 Why do companies use Accounts Receivable Factoring services?

 Any business that invoices other businesses or government entities for delivered goods and rendered services can benefit from factoring.
-Many business owners find these services beneficial because they:
+Many business owners find these services beneficial because of the following reasons:

 - Are experiencing rapid growth and need to purchase materials, pay vendors and cover operating expenses

 - Want to obtain immediate cash for any business use without creating a debt — no principal or interest to repay

 - Want to expand their line of business or take on larger accounts

 - Are labor-intensive industries and need to meet payroll

 - Receive slow payments from Government and Municipality accounts